 Like I said before, our reality is shaped by our own personal experiences.
 Our realities are not always the same.
 So before embarking on something new, let’s first shed some old skin from our past and gain a fresh perspective.
 Forgive what you can never fully comprehend anyway, recognizing first and foremost that it was never about you.

 But that concept, as important as it is, is not what I have been equating with “starting where you are” in my head over the past few days.
 Instead, I was interpreting it much more literally, much more practically:

 To stop making excuses for why you can’t do something, and just do it.

-I don’t know about you, but I have a perfectionist inside of me who defers to waiting until the “right” moment, until I have all the necessary tools or facts or information or whatever it is he believes I need to begin.
+I don’t know about you, but I have a perfectionist inside of me who defers to waiting until the “right” moment, until I have all the necessary tools or facts or information or whatever it is, he/I believe(s) I need to begin.
 An example is when I was 5 and my mom enrolled me and my siblings into a YMCA swimming class.
-My mom is fond of telling that for the first few days I refused to participate, patiently watching others swim from the edge of the pool, until suddenly and unexpectedly, after having learned from watching everyone else, I just jumped in the pool and started swimming.
+My mom is fond of saying that for the first few days I refused to participate, patiently watching others swim from the edge of the pool, until suddenly and unexpectedly, after having learned from watching everyone else, I just jumped in the pool and started swimming.